 The answer is remarkably simple;

-it is when the adjoining owner’s surveyor acts (or omits to act) to a standard which falls short of that expected of the reasonable man on the Stoke Newington (non-sic) Omnibus, they are negligent, and this can be recognised by certain behaviors:
+it is when one or more of the surveyor acts (or omits to act) to a standard which falls short of that expected of the reasonable man on the Clapham Omnibus, they are negligent, and this can be recognised by certain behaviors:

 As the above behaviors gradually become apparent the more probable others of the above will so do because of positive operant conditioning.